cms-sw/cmssw/HeterogeneousCore/MPICore/README.md

 ## `MPIReceiver` class

 The `MPIReceiver` is an `EDProducer` that can receive any number of collections of arbitrary types over the MPI communication channel.
-It first receives metadata, which is leter used to initialise trivially copyable products and allocate buffers for serialised products.
+It first receives metadata, which is later used to initialise trivially copyable products and allocate buffers for serialised products.

 For trivially copyable products, the receiver initialises the target objects using the metadata and performs an